billythemusical/recode-fa23/course-outline.md

 >Style this special page using this [Markdown cheatsheet](https://www.markdownguide.org/cheat-sheet/).
 We'll be using the README page more now to document our work and process.

+### Submitting your work

-5. When your group is done, remember to:
+When your group is done, remember to:
     - save your work
-    - `commit` it...
+    - `commit` it
     - and `push` the changes to Github using Github Desktop!

-6. Then turn in your group's final repo link on [this Google form](https://forms.gle/qFmdmwFxJA1Jccs16) before class on Tuesday.
+Turn in your group's final repo link (or Github Pages link) on [this Google form](https://forms.gle/qFmdmwFxJA1Jccs16) before class on Tuesday.
 Again, <ins>only one person in the group is required to do this.</ins> You will all receive the same grade for the assignment.

 ## Module 4 - Working with Graphics & Pixels